Employment of Relatives or Household Members

 - PROCEDURES

 - Salt Lake Community College (“SLCC”) is committed to a policy of employment and advancement based on qualifications and merit.
-SLCC does not discriminate in favor of or in opposition to the employment of relatives.
+SLCC does not discriminate in favor of or in opposition to the employment of relatives or household members.

-- This policy specifically prohibits the employment of relatives in any position where a direct or indirect supervisory relationship would exist between relatives or would create an apparent or actual conflict of interest.
-This includes, but is not limited to, appointment, hiring committees, compensation, assignment of work, evaluation, grants administration and sponsored research projects, and financial authority or transactions.
+- This policy specifically prohibits the employment of relatives or household members in any position where a direct or indirect supervisory relationship would exist between relatives or household members, or would create an apparent or actual conflict of interest.
+This includes, but is not limited to, appointments, hiring committees, compensation, assignment of work, evaluations, grant administration and sponsored research projects, and financial authority or transactions.

-- Relatives may not be employed where they will work in close proximity, either as to administrative relationship or location, and they will not be employed; otherwise, where to do so would cause administrative concern.
-In cases of administrative concern, the department should contact Employee Relations to advise on a case-by-case basis.
+- Relatives or household members may not be employed where they will work in close proximity, either as to administrative relationship or location, and they will not be employed; otherwise, where to do so would cause administrative concern.
+In cases of administrative concern, the department should contact Employee Relations for advice on a case-by-case basis.

 - employees must disclose to their supervisor any known relationships that may cause a conflict of interest; and